-Coastal Businesses request ongoing grant supports and an extension to the business rates relief, job retention scheme and continuation of a reduction in VAT.
+Coastal Businesses request ongoing support of the furlough scheme and hospitality grants to cover the winter season and continuation of a reduction in VAT.

 Longer term, businesses would like to see a review of a safe, fair and legal playing field considering the conditions under which businesses such as Airbnb are able to operate.